aklivity/zilla-docs/src/how-tos/amazon-msk/development.md

 :::

 ::: warning
-Store the private certificate authority certificate in a file called `pca.pem` as we will need it to configure trust when testing the Kafka client.
+Store the private CA certificate in a file called `pca.pem` as we will need it to configure trust when testing the Kafka client.
 :::

 ## Deploy the Public MSK Proxy